Hiro427/creader/README.md

 https://github.com/user-attachments/assets/55cc617c-1e7c-4606-a41f-0c21dc359ae2

-### Please Read

-**As of February 8th, 2025**

-I wrote this project to learn Bash doing my best to not use chatgpt for anything other than general syntax questions, if you see anything I my might've missed or something to improve the script, feel free to open an issue.

-The Keymaps situation is far from perfect.
-Sometimes depending on the current application state, Ctrl+c doesn't stop all of the processes.
-See Keymaps Section for more details.

-Currently Manga can only be read after being downloaded.

-I am working on "Live Reading", I'm just a bit burnt out with this project at the moment.
-But I'll get on it as soon as possible.

 ### Features
 - Downloading All or Selected Chapters of Manga (Note: Some popular titles like One Piece are not available on MangaDex)
 - Reading Manga